 We wish David all the luck with his business and look forward to following the Zoe story.

 The Northern Design Centre was awash with a who’s who of the region’s designers last night, all aboard for Bryan Edmondson to take us on a colourful 20 year journey of the work of London agency Sea Design.
 The event was part of Design Event’s ‘Design Talks’, and was a great opportunity to see and listen to stories about the many memorable graphic design projects that Sea have done over the years, including their excellent work for long-standing client G.F.
 Smith.
-There was a palpable shared recognition and enjoyment from a room full of friends, colleagues and peers, all of whom have the many swatches, books and bespoke paper pieces in their studios.
+There was a shared recognition and enjoyment from a room full of friends, colleagues and peers, all of whom have the many swatches, books and bespoke paper pieces in their studios.

 Great to also hear about Bryan’s collaborations with photographer Rankin, typographer Wim Crouwel and the art/graphic design cross-over project done for Monotype.

-A great night thanks to Bryan Edmondson and Design Event.
+An excellent night thanks to Bryan Edmondson and Design Event.
 We’re looking forward to the rest of the talks.

 Valentine’s Day Giveaway.